franciszekjuras/arduino_pulse_generator/README.md

 ---

-If you try to create to short pulse, Arduino will refuse to run the sequence.
+If you try to create a too short pulse, Arduino will refuse to run the sequence.
 ```
 syst:unit?
 >us